Jamal Murray: National team career

 Murray represented Canada at the 2013 FIBA Americas Under-16 Championship in Uruguay, and averaged 17 points, 6 rebounds and 2.4 steals per game in leading the team to a bronze medal.
 He played for the Canadian national team at the 2015 Pan American Games, helping the team win a silver medal.
-His final averages for the tournament were 16.0 points, 3.2 rebounds and 2.4 assists per game, while shooting 45.9% from the field.
+His final averages for the tournament were 16.0 points, 3.2 rebounds, and 2.4 assists per game, while shooting 45.9% from the field.

 On May 24, 2022, Murray agreed to a three-year commitment to play with the Canadian senior men's national team.
+He joined Canada in their preparations for the 2023 FIBA Basketball World Cup, but eventually decided to miss the competition to recover from his championship-winning NBA season.

+He was named to Canada's roster for the 2024 Summer Olympics in Paris.